 usually means that the emulator ignores the content of your "hosts" file

-When starting the emulator at the command line, you can also use the
+When starting the emulator from the command line, you can use the

 -dns-server <serverList> option to manually specify the